JereKuusela/valheim-upgrade_world/publish/README.md

 # Changelog

+- v1.22
+	- Adds a new command `world_gen` to set the world gen.
+	- Adds automatic reset for outer areas to the `mistlands_worldgen` operation.

 - v1.21
 	- Adds Player_tombstone to the default player base item list.
 	- Adds a new upgrade operation `jewelcrafting`.